ericacha/shoes_brands_assessment-/README.md

 <h1>SHOES & BRANDS </h1>
 March 27th, 2015 by Erica Cha

-A list of local shoe stores and the brands they carry.
-Allow user to input shoes and brands and also see what brands
+This app will allow the user to make a list of local shoe stores and brands.
+Will show which brands are available at what store.

 <b>Technology</b>